 2022 is our 75th year!

-The Philadelphia Rose Society (PRS) serves Philadelphia, Bucks, and Montgomery Counties.
+The Philadelphia Rose Society (PRS) serves Philadelphia, Bucks, Montgomery, and Delaware Counties.
 An affiliate of the American Rose Society, we meet at 1pmEST on the second Sunday of April, May, September, October, November, and December at the Morris Arboretum in Chestnut Hill at the Horticultural Center in Bloomfield Park on Northwestern Avenue.
 There is no admission charge.
 See our Events Page for details.
 (Zoom meetings in 2022, unless otherwise noted.)
 We welcome new faces and all/any rose questions!

 The Early Days